ugosan/ugosan.github.io/_posts/Analyzing-Transactions-With-Elastic-Stack-Part-1.md

     State_Employee_Credit_Card_Transactions.csv
 ```

 We are going to use Logstash for ingesting the data.
-Let's download it and put it on our folder. https://artifacts.elastic.co/downloads/logstash/logstash-6.2.4.tar.gz
+Let's download it and put it in the same folder. https://artifacts.elastic.co/downloads/logstash/logstash-6.2.4.tar.gz

-_Logstash needs a Java runtime to be installed, OpenJDK_
+_Note: Logstash needs a Java runtime to be installed, OpenJDK is fine_

 ## Pipeline configuration (`pipeline.conf`)
 ```